aphiria/aphiria/README.md

 <h2 id="requirements">Requirements</h2>

 PHP POST request bodies are read from `$_POST` and `$_FILES` for form data and for uploaded files, respectively.
 All other request methods must be manually parsed from the `php://input` stream.
-To work around PHP's inconsistencies, Opulence requires the following setting in either a <a href="http://php.net/manual/en/configuration.file.per-user.php" target="_blank">_.user.ini_</a> or your _php.ini_:
+To work around PHP's inconsistencies, Aphiria requires the following setting in either a <a href="http://php.net/manual/en/configuration.file.per-user.php" target="_blank">_.user.ini_</a> or your _php.ini_:

 ```
 enable_post_data_reading = 0